-Identification of Gifted and Talented children requires the use of both Quantitative and Qualitative data.
+Identification of the Most Able Pupils requires the use of both Quantitative and Qualitative data.
 Quantitative data includes the results of National Curriculum assessments, public examinations and other available test data such as standardised ability tests.
 These include Music, Art and Sporting assessments.
 Qualitative information includes teacher assessment and nomination, pupil observation, exceeding assessment 'milestones' and the scrutiny of pupils' work.